laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 6/Set 1.md

 MALE STUDENT: Well, there is the job itself… and salary of course… and working conditions, I mean, would I have an office, or would I work in a big room with a *zillion* other employees? and… and maybe about opportunities for advancement.

 FEMALE EMPLOYEE: See?
-Those're all important things to know.After you do some research, you'll be able to *tailor* your questions to the particular company you are talking to.
+Those're all important things to know.
+After you do some research, you'll be able to *tailor* your questions to the particular company you are talking to.

 MALE STUDENT: Wow, I'm glad I came by here.
 So, it looks like I’ve got some work to do.